 Click on the drop-down list in the Wallpaper section to choose a pre-selected pattern or photo for your desktop.
-In the drop-down list next to Arrangement, you can select how you want the image to appear: centered, tiled, in which the pattern is repeated across your desktop, and other views.
+In the drop-down list next to Arrangement, you can select how you want the image to appear: centered, tiled (the pattern is repeated across your desktop), and others.

-If you want something closer to a total make-over, try changing the theme of your workspace.
+If you want something closer to a total makeover, try changing the theme of your workspace.